How selling gold by post across Scotland works

 Common questions

-Which Scotland towns does GoldPaid cover?
+Which towns in Scotland does GoldPaid cover?

 How long does postage take from Scotland?